 Snow Canyon State Park is open all year from 6:00am to 10:00pm daily.
 A small day-use fee is charged at the entrance (Per vehicle, up to 8 people, seniors 62+ half-price).
 You can take a scenic drive through the canyon in an hour, or spend an entire day picnicking and exploring trails.
 When I visited, I spent half a day at Snow Canyon and combined it with a visit to Dinosaur Discovery Site in St. George.

 There are plenty of interesting attractions in this area to round out an itinerary – the spectacular Zion National Park is only 1 hour away.
 Spring and fall are the best times to visit when the weather is mild.
 Summer is extremely hot with high temperatures exceeding 105 degrees.
 Winter temperatures are cool with a typical range from highs around 60 degrees to lows in the mid-20s, although it seldom snows.
 (The canyon is named for prominent local pioneers Lorenzo and Erastus Snow, not the precipitation.)
-When there has been enough rain, spring and fall bring a dazzling display of wildflowers.
+When there has been enough rain, spring, and fall bring a dazzling display of wildflowers.
 The park elevation varies from 3100 to 4100′.
-There is minimal shade cover, so prepare for sun exposure with sunscreen, hat, and sunglasses.
+There is minimal shade cover, so prepare for sun exposure with sunscreen, a hat, and sunglasses.
 Humidity is low in the desert climate so drink plenty of water.

 What to Explore

-The park offers more than 38 miles of hiking trails, however most of these are not suitable for wheelchairs due to rugged terrain with soft sand, steep slopes and uneven surfaces.
+The park offers more than 38 miles of hiking trails, however, most of these are not suitable for wheelchairs due to rugged terrain with soft sand, steep slopes, and uneven surfaces.
 The exception is the three-mile-long Whiptail Trail which winds along the canyon bottom parallel to Snow Canyon Drive between the parking lot at the south entrance and the Upper Galoot Picnic Area.
 This trail is paved with asphalt and is wide and mostly level side-to-side.
 Portions of the trail have a grade, so manual chair users may welcome some assistance.
 Views from the trail are captivating, and it passes interesting features like sand dunes, rocky red cliffs, and lava flow.
-Furthermore, the West Canyon Road Trail is also accessible for some.
+Furthermore, the West Canyon Road Trail is also accessible to some.
 It’s a wide dirt and rock trail that is firmly packed and travels a little under two miles.

 Where to Sleep and Eat

 There are no food services in the park, but Snow Canyon is only a few minutes from St. George so there are numerous choices for restaurants and overnight accommodations, including many of the national chains.
 I stayed at Hampton Inn (53 S. River Rd., St. George) which is 10.8 miles from the park and has satisfactory accessibility.
-The park offers a 33-unit campground with water and electric.
+The park offers a 33-unit campground with water and electricity.
 Additional commercial campgrounds and RV parks are available in St. George, but I recommend the Virgin River Canyon Recreation Area at Littlefield, AZ (about 20 miles southwest on I-15, exit 18) for the sheer beauty of the landscape.
 Two sites are wheelchair-accessible, and Access Pass holders receive a 50% discount off the camping fee at this BLM site.